HorizonsQT/msfs-avionics-mirror/src/workingtitle-aircraft-sr22t/README.md

 # Working Title SR22T

-This is the source code for the Working Title SR22T for MSFS.
+This is the source code for the G1000 plugins for the Working Title SR22T for MSFS.
 To compile simply run:

     npm i && npm run build

 Once compiled the final output will be in the `dist` directory.
-However, this is not a full package that can be deployed in the sim, it only represents the plugin code for the stock SR22T.
+However, it does not create manifest or layout files -- these will need to be prepared by the user based on instructions and various tooling available online.